 Pensacola Wrongful Death Lawyer

-If someone else’s negligence causes an accident that ended the life of your loved one, you may have a wrongful death claim against that person.
+If someone else’s negligence causes an accident that results in the loss of your loved one’s life, you may have a wrongful death claim against that person.
 While taking legal action may not be a priority for those who have lost a loved one, it is important for survivors of the decedent to consider retaining a wrongful death lawyer as soon as possible.
-In addition to the significant emotional trauma of having a loved one pass away, families may also face considerable financial difficulties without the support of the deceased.
+In addition to the significant emotional trauma of losing a loved one, families may also face considerable financial difficulties without the support of the deceased.
 The compensation provided by a wrongful death lawsuit can help ease this financial burden.
-The wrongful death attorneys at Michael E. Fenimore, P.A. have a long history of recovering compensation that recognizes the value of the deceased and helps the surviving family recover from their loss.
+A wrongful death lawyer at Michael E. Fenimore, P.A. in Florida has a long history of recovering compensation that recognizes the value of the deceased and helps the surviving family recover from their loss.

 If you have lost a loved one unexpectedly, fill out our free, no-obligation case review form today to see if we can help.